guyulongcs/guyulongcs.github.io/_pages/about.md

 ## Latest News
 * 2026/03/31 - Invited to serve as reviewer of CIKM 2026.
+* 2026/01/26 - Our paper [Deep Learning to Rank in Industrial Search Engines, Recommender Systems, and Online Advertising - An Overview and New Perspectives](https://guyulongcs.github.io/files/TOIS2026_DLTR.pdf) is accepted to TOIS.
 * 2025/12/10 - Invited to serve as reviewer of IJCAI 2026.
 * 2025/09/24 - Invited to serve as reviewer of PAKDD 2026.
 * 2025/08/06 - Invited to serve as reviewer of IEEE TNNLS.